microsoft/CameraTraps/data_management/README.md

 Fields listed as "optional" are intended to standardize commonly-used parameters (such as date/time information).
 When present, fields should follow the above conventions.
 Additional fields may be present for specific data sets.

+Whenever possible, the category ID 0 is associated with a class called "empty", even if there are no empty images in a data set.
+When preparing data sets, we normalize all versions of "empty" (such as "none", "Empty", "no animal", etc.) to "empty".

 # Contents